Youth Scholarship Program Application

 • The Applicant’s school must be located in California where the parent is a full-time active employee OR within a 100-mile radius of where the parent is a full-time active employee;

-• Parent must be a full-time paid, active duty law enforcement officer, firefighter, paramedic, or EMT (public sector).
+• Parent must be a full-time paid, active duty law enforcement officer, firefighter, paramedic, or EMT (public sector only).
 Parent may also be a volunteer member of a fire department.
 Children of administrative staff do not qualify;

-• Children of DHS, FBI, and other federal employees do not qualify; and
+• Children of DHS, FBI, and other non-first responder federal employees do not qualify; and

 • Children of reserve, part-time, or retired officers or fire personnel do not qualify.

-Each Applicant must submit a fully-completed and signed Application by April 12, 2024.
+Each Applicant must submit a fully completed and signed Application by April 4, 2024.

 The Application may be submitted first, followed by other required documents.
-Applications and all other required documents (except college admissions letter) must be submitted electronically and received in the CAA’s office or postmarked on or before the deadline to be accepted.
-Documents must be submitted only in Word or .pdf format.
+Applications and all other required documents (except college admissions letter) must be submitted electronically and received in the scholarship portal or postmarked on or before the deadline to be accepted.
+Documents must be submitted only in Word or .pdf format; other document formats will not be considered or included in your score.
 Failure to follow instructions can result in disqualification.

 Applicants must submit the following to apply:

-• Completed Application signed by the Applicant and active duty parent;
+• Completed Application signed by the Applicant and parent;

-• Essay of 500–1,000 words (must be typed) and titled, “What it means to me to have my parent/guardian involved in securing our community.”
-Prepare a 500-1,000 word typed essay, which explains how your parent's service as a member of the public safety community shaped your character, formed your core values, influenced your perspective and the choices you made, and helped to create the vision for your life.
+• Essay of 500–1,000 words (must be typed and include your name) and be titled, “What it means to me to have my parent/guardian involved in securing our community.”
+Please discuss how your parent, being a member of the public safety community, shaped your character, formed your core values, influenced your perspective and the choices you made, and helped to create the vision for your life.
 Include specific examples of how decisions you’ve made in your life reflect the example your parent set.
-Please be original and creative, and use proper essay format, spelling, grammar, and punctuation.
+Please be original and creative, and follow the essay requirements, including formatting, spelling, grammar, and punctuation.
 And proofread carefully!
-Errors will result in a reduced essay score;
+The essay is a significant part of your score.
+Typographical, grammar, and formatting errors will result in a reduced essay score;

 • High school transcripts (or parent if home schooled) that lists the Applicant’s unweighted grade point average.
-GPA must be in a standard 4.0 or 0-100 percent scale or conversion method must be provided (weighted GPA scores accepted);
+GPA must be in a standard 4.0 or 0-100 percent scale or conversion method must be provided.
+Weighted GPA scores are also accepted;

-• Proof of acceptance to a college or university (letter or certificate acceptable) and can be provided after Application deadline (does not have to be Applicant’s intended college or university) but must be received before the award of a Scholarship;
+• Proof of acceptance to a four-year college or university (letter or certificate acceptable).
+The acceptance letter can be provided after Application deadline (does not have to be Applicant’s intended college or university) but must be received before the award of a Scholarship;

 • Proof of parent’s occupation (copy of ID or supervisory letter on department letterhead acceptable);

-• You may include copies of your official SAT or ACT test score results (may be included on and sent with official high school transcripts);
+• You may include copies of your official SAT or ACT test score results* (may be included on and sent with official high school transcripts) but are not required;

 • Completed Community Service Form, including number of hours worked, located in the Application and which must be signed by a responsible person with knowledge;

-• Résumé listing academic prizes, awards, hobbies, extracurricular activities, community service with number of hours worked, and work history; and
+• Résumé listing academic prizes, awards, hobbies, extracurricular activities, and work history; and

 • Letter of recommendation from high school counselor, teacher, coach, or supervisor of outside activities which speaks of Applicant’s character.